TeamPete/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 | MAX(num_pizzas) |
 |------|
 | 3 |

+The most pizzas a successful delivery had was 3.

 ### 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
 **Answer:**